Combo819/social-media-archiver/packages/documentation/docs/guide/get-start.md

 ## Debug

-To debug the backend, stop the running backend first, and open the debug panel in VS Code, select the `Debug Backend` in the dropdown, and click the `Start Debugging` button.
+To debug the backend, stop the backend first, and open the debug panel in VS Code, select the `Debug Backend` in the dropdown, and click the `Start Debugging` button.

 ![debug](./debug.png)